PaddyMc/nft-authenticator/README.md

 Authenticators are designed to abstract away many of the complexities associated with account management and transaction validation, providing a smoother and more user-friendly experience.
 They serve as gatekeepers, ensuring that users have the appropriate permissions and credentials to perform specific actions on the blockchain.

 To delve deeper into the specifics of Osmosis Authenticators, you can explore the [Osmosis Authenticator Module](https://github.com/osmosis-labs/osmosis/blob/account-abstraction-main/x/authenticator) and the [Osmosis Authenticator Interface](https://github.com/osmosis-labs/osmosis/blob/account-abstraction-main/x/authenticator/iface/iface.go).
-These resources provide a comprehensive understanding of how authenticators are implemented and utilized within the Osmosis blockchain ecosystem,
+These resources provide a comprehensive understanding of how authenticators are implemented and utilized within the Osmosis blockchain ecosystem.

 ## (The Authenticator Interface)[https://github.com/osmosis-labs/osmosis/blob/account-abstraction-main/x/authenticator/iface/iface.go]